airyhq/airy/CONTRIBUTING.md

 ## Submitting

-When opening a Pull Request, make sure that
+When opening a Pull Request, make sure that:

 - Tests are passing
 - Code is linted